BMustafa97/Project2QAApp/README.md

 <ul>
 <li>Use of CSS and Javascript to create an appealing front-end experience</li>
 <li>Allow for an Image/Logo to be in relation to output</li>
+<li>Create a button which refreshes the page for User compatibility</li>
 <li>Further enhancement of project specification by including more services and more different requests</li>
 </ul>
 <p><strong>Acknowledgements</strong><br>